deployKF/website/content/guides/getting-started.md

 deployKF is designed to work on any Kubernetes cluster!

-??? kubernetes "Distributions of Kubernetes"
+??? kubernetes "Which Kubernetes Distributions are Supported?"

+    deloyKF is designed to work on any Kubernetes cluster, including managed Kubernetes services.

     Here are some popular Kubernetes distributions that users have reported success with: